-Process factors Technical factors HIL fitment in the model lifecycle Approach towards observing outcomes Conclusions and inferences reached (including unvalidated casualties) Beliefs and their influence on actions contributed by all the above sources.
-Instances of discrimination in Al-based systems may arise due to the following:
+Process factors Technical factors HIL fitment in the model lifecycle Approach towards observing outcomes Conclusions and inferences reached (including unvalidated casualties) Beliefs and their influence on actions

-4.2.7 Al-based system
+4.2.7 AI-based system

-Bias contributed by the Al-based system is due to the holistic use of the application.
-This includes overall system design and associated choices that may impact the way the users of the Al-based system perceive the outcomes, contributing to bias.
-Bias contributed by Al-based systems shall only be examined after considering the biases
+Bias contributed by the AI-based system is due to the holistic use of the application.
+This includes overall system design and associated choices that may impact the way the users of the AI-based system perceive the outcomes, contributing to bias.
+Bias contributed by AI-based systems shall only be examined after considering the biases contributed by all the above sources.
+Instances of discrimination in AI-based systems may arise due to the following: